Akira Watanabe (shogi): Shogi professional

 In 2011, Watanabe challenged Toshiaki Kubo for the 36th Kiō title, but lost the match 3 games to 1.
 Two years later in 2013, Watanabe challenged Masataka Gōda for the 38th Kio title.
 Watanabe defeated Gōda to not only win his first Kiō title, but also to become only the eighth player in history to become a "3-crown": a player who simultaneously holds three major titles.
 Watanabe successfully defended his Kiō title in 2014 against Hiroyuki Miura, in 2015 against Habu, in 2016 against Amahiko Satō and in 2017 against Shōta Chida.
 Watanabe's victory over Chida was his fifth consecutive over all, making him only the second player ever to qualify for the Lifetime Kiō title.

 In 2012–2013, Watanabe won the 62nd Ōshō Challenger League tournament with a record of 6 wins and 0 losses to advance to the title match against Yasumitsu Satō.
 In the title match, Watanabe defeated Satō 4 games to 1 to win the Ōshō title for the first time.
 The following year, Watanabe faced challenger Habu in the 63rd Ōshō title match, and successfully defended his title by the score of 4 games to 3.
 Watanabe, however, was unable to defend his title for a second consecutive year when he lost the 64th Ōshō title in seven games to challenger Gōda.

 In November 2018, Watanabe defeated Tatsuya Sugai to win the 39th JT Nihon Series.
 It was Watanabe's second time winning the tournament: he won the 35th JT Nihon Series in 2014.
 The following month he defeated Tetsurō Itodani in single game playoff to earn the right to challenge Kubo for the 68th Ōshō title.
 Although Watanabe, Itodani and Akihito Hirose all finished the 68th Ōshō Challenger League tournament with records of 4 wins and 2 losses, only the two highest seeded players advance to a playoff per tournament rules in the event of a tie.
-In February 2019, Watanabe recaptured the Ōshō title for the 3rd time overall and the first time in five years by defeating defending champion Kubo 4 games to none.
+In January 2019, Watanabe became the 55th shogi professional to reach 600 career wins, and in February 2019, he recaptured the Ōshō title for the 3rd time overall and the first time in five years by defeating defending champion Kubo 4 games to none.

 In June – July 2019, Watanabe was the challenger to Masayuki Toyoshima in the 90th Kisei title match.
 Toyoshima won the first game of the match, but Watanabe came back to win the next three games and capture the Kisei title for the first time.
 With the victory, Watanabe returned to being a 3-crown title holder.